-We also offer an internal English test for applicants.
-More information on this can be found here.
+We also offer an internal English test for applicants who are unable to provide the above evidence of English proficiency.
+More information can be found here.

-You can also go on to study at Master’s Level.
-Arden University offer a variety of Master’s programmes and we are developing many more.
+You can also go on to study at master’s degree level.
+Arden University offers a variety of master’s programmes and we are developing many more.
 Keep looking for further developments!

 The course stands out in that the topics you’ll study have a global focus that is relevant anywhere in the world.
 Avoiding the Western-centric focus of many undergraduate criminology courses, your course content will give you experience and knowledge you can apply to careers both at home and internationally.